NiGhTTraX/tdd-buffet/packages/tdd-buffet/README.md

 You can pass the `--coverage` option to generate coverage with the options specified in the Jest config.

 Moreover, the GUI tests will collect **coverage from within the browser**.
 This requires your code to be instrumented with [istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) and to be **transpiled in the same way Jest would do it**.
-For example a `ts-jest` Jest environment translates to `ts-loader` for Webpack.
+For example a `ts-jest` Jest environment translates to `ts-loader` + `babel-loader` with `babel-plugin-istanbul` for Webpack.
 Make sure the transpiling options are identical between the two.

+Since the instrumented files inside the browser might have different path names, tdd-buffet will try to map the coverage reports to the correct host paths.
+Right now there is only 1 transformation done: the files are assumed to be inside a Docker container at `/usr/src/app` so that path is replaced with Jest's `rootDir`.

 ## Configs